share-extras/site-extension/README.md

    a) That your property can be viewed and edited
       # Defined in the `<forms>` section in **&lt;company&gt;-&lt;usecase&gt;-config.xml**

+6. the "Document Actions" panel (on the document details page)

    b) That the doclib actions have been added here as well
       # Defined in the `<forms>` section in **&lt;company&gt;-&lt;usecase&gt;-config.xml**